 Key Feature(s): Time travel and alternate realities; satisfying character synergy

 I actually played this game many times on a Super Nintendo emulator on the family's old desktop.
-A stylish role-playing game with compelling characters and broad genre appeal (from fantasy to sci-fi, and dinosaurs to robots, mixing magic with technology), Chrono Trigger consumed far too many hours after school racing home to join Crono and the gang to see where the game would take us next.
+A stylish role-playing game with compelling characters and broad genre appeal (from fantasy to sci-fi, and dinosaurs to robots, mixing magic with technology), this title is a triumph of collaboration featuring the artistic look of Toriyama-san (famed for his Dragon Ball series), and the combined story and game design powers of Sakaguchi-san (Final Fantasy) and Horii-san (Dragon Quest), each coming from their already established and successful franchises.
+Chrono Trigger consumed far too many hours after school racing home to join Crono and the gang to see where the game would take us next.
 My mom used to place an egg timer on the desk giving my brother and I exactly one hour each day to play games on the computer.
 Man, was that never enough!